theseanx/theseanx.github.io/_projects/1_project.md

 ---

 [//]: # (CITATION: assests/img/blokus-duo-board-game-image.png was taken from https://boardgamegeek.com/image/1086904/blokus-duo)
-Blokus DUO is a 2 player variant of the full Blokus Game.
+Blokus DUO is a 2 player variant of the full Blokus Game, in which players take turns to place pieces of varying shapes and sizes onto a game board where the corners of your next piece must touch at least one of the corners of your previous pieces.
 Developed using Java with a full-featured Java Swing user interface.
 Testing was done using the JUnit testing framework.

 Start of game:
 <div class="row">